lukecullip/barstool-archive/README.md

-# A basic web app created using React to scrape web articles from Barstool
+# A basic web app created using React to scrape web articles from Barstool Sports

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).